Bhupesh-V/Bhupesh-V.github.io/hire.md

 If you want to work with me on any paid contract/freelance gigs, I usually work in 2 different but connected domains.

-> I am also open for any full-time roles at the moment.

 ## As a Software Developer/Programmer/Engineer

 I work with following technologies: